wchesley/The-Notebook/School/Business Finance/Finance Notes.md

 ### Convertable Bonds
 - debt securitites that can be converted to a firm's stock at a prespecified price.
-	- ie. buy bond wiht face value of $1000, maturing in 6 years. in 6 years time you can either take the total pay out of $1000 or since the company offered conversion at $50/stock you could take 20 stocks in the firm.
-Taking the option would be dependant on the currant price of the firm's stock at the time of the bonds payout. should valueation of stock be greater than $50 you could take the stock option and increase the bond payout (dividends or selling stock outright).
+	- ie. buy bond with a face value of $1000, maturing in 6 years.
+In 6 years time you can either take the total pay out of $1000 or since the company offered conversion at $50/stock you could take 20 stocks in the firm.
+Taking the option would be dependant on the currant price of the firm's stock at the time of the bonds payout. should valuation of stock be greater than $50 you could take the stock option and increase the bond payout (dividends or selling stock outright).

 ## Terminology and Characteristics of Bonds